Beginner's Guide to Buffing and Polishing Stainless Steel

 Prevention of iron from rust and stain, low maintenance, and familiar sheen make stainless steel an ideal choice of material depending on the industry.
 From kitchen accessories to cookware to residential to commercial purposes, stainless steel is an appealing option because of its durability and strength.

-- Buff the stainless steel
+- Give the stainless steel a good buff

 Step 1: Repair Any Damaged Areas And Clean and Dry The Stainless Steel